 If you can try to put the customer at the heart of your email marketing, you’re likely to build stronger relationships with them and ultimately, get better results.

-You can do this by going for the soft-sell.
+You can do this by going for the soft sell.
 Don’t just use your email marketing to push sales messages in your customer’s faces.
-Tell them a story, give them advice or tips, establish yourself as a thought-leader, start a conversation.
+Tell them a story, give them advice or tips, establish yourself as a thought leader, and start a conversation.